andrew-ayers/color-computer/TruchetTiles.md

 https://en.wikipedia.org/wiki/Truchet_tiles

-I was always kinda intrigued by the one-liner for the Commodore 64 which could generate a diagonal-style line maze pattern using two opposing diagonal line characters in a random Truchet tile manner:
+I was always somewhat intrigued by the one-liner for the Commodore 64 which could generate a diagonal-style line maze pattern using two opposing diagonal line characters in a random Truchet tile manner: